MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 A combination of a local development environment and a version control system such as Git is typically most effective for iterative development.
 You can make modifications and test your code locally, then commit the changes to Git.
 This process creates an ongoing record of your changes and offers the ability to revert to earlier versions if necessary.

-When you need to share flows across different environments, you can use a cloud-based code repository like GitHub or Azure Repos.
+When you need to share flows across different environments, you can push them to a cloud-based code repository like GitHub or Azure Repos.
 This strategy lets you access the most recent code version from any location and provides tools for collaboration and code management.

-By following this practice, teams can create a seamless, efficient, and productive collaborative environment for prompt flow development.
+By following these practices, teams can create a seamless, efficient, and productive collaborative environment for prompt flow development.

 ### Trigger flow runs in CI pipelines

 Once you successfully develop and test your flow and check it in as the initial version, you're ready for tuning and testing iterations.
-At this stage, you can trigger flow runs, including batch testing and evaluation runs, by using the prompt flow CLI as an automated workflow in your CI pipeline.
+At this stage, you can trigger flow runs, including batch testing and evaluation runs, by using the prompt flow CLI to automate steps in your CI pipeline.

-Throughout the lifecycle of your flow iterations, you can automate the following operations:
+Throughout the lifecycle of your flow iterations, you can use the CLI to automate the following operations:

 - Running the prompt flow after a pull request
 - Running prompt flow evaluation to ensure results are high quality